rahme007/LeetCode-Solved-Problems-/README.md

 <ul style= “list-style-type⚫> <li>For example, if n = 4, then node 0 is the twin of node 3, and node 1 is the twin of node 2.
 These are the only nodes with twins for n = 4. </li> </ul>
 <br> The twin sum is defined as the sum of a node and its twin. <br> <br> Given the head of a linked list with even length, return the maximum twin sum of the linked list. <br>
 <br>Link: https://leetcode.com/problems/maximum-twin-sum-of-a-linked-list/ </li> <br>
+<li> Pr-1578 [C++] (Minimum Time to Make Rope Colorful): Alice has n balloons arranged on a rope.
+You are given a 0-indexed string colors where colors[i] is the color of the ith balloon.
+Alice wants the rope to be colorful.
+She does not want two consecutive balloons to be of the same color, so she asks Bob for help.
+Bob can remove some balloons from the rope to make it colorful.
+You are given a 0-indexed integer array neededTime where neededTime[i] is the time (in seconds) that Bob needs to remove the ith balloon from the rope.
+<br>Return the minimum time Bob needs to make the rope colorful. <br>
+    <br>Link: https://leetcode.com/problems/minimum-time-to-make-rope-colorful/ </li> <br>
 </ol>